StrangeQuark87/hidecardstab/README.md

-# foundry-vtt-ts-module-template
+# foundry-vtt Hide Cards Sidebar Tab

-Typescript module template for Foundry VTT
+Typescript module that hides the Card Deck tab from the side bar on Foundry VTT